v5ma/selfawarenetworks/NotebookML 6 Collection.md

 Based on the information in your files, here's a list of authors, scientists, and relevant people mentioned in the context of the Neural Lace Podcast and related works: Andre Watson - Guest on the Neural Lace Podcast, involved in engineering biological systems and materials science​​.
 Jules Urbach - CEO at OTOY, discussed in the context of multimodal AI and its applications​​.
 Kyle E. Mathewson - Involved in optical imaging, mentioned in the Neural Lace Podcast Season 2 Episode 3​​.
 Eric Matzner - Discussed neurogenesis, described as a neuroscientist​​.
 Blaise Sanders - CTO of SpaceVR, discussed satellite technology and its relation to VR​​.
 Jonathan Toomim - Discussed functional near-infrared spectroscopy (fNIRS) and its potential for biofeedback​​.
-Shannon Norell - AR/VR enthusiast and part of the Chronos group developing OpenXR, mentioned in the context of NeuroLace and WebVR/WebGL​​.
 David Eagleman - Referenced for work on brain-computer interfaces​​.
 Olaf Sporns - Discussed in the context of deciphering brain connectivity​​.
 Gyorgy Buzsaki - Known for insights on brain rhythms​​.
 This list provides an overview of some of the key individuals involved in neurotechnology and AI as mentioned in your documents.
 Their contributions range from neuroscience research to advancements in AR/VR and AI technologies.

 Here is a list of people mentioned in the provided source titled "C1-C3":